IndomieGorengSatu/Mie/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## Where do hamburgers go to dance?
+The meat-ball.